 Pixel Icon has an amazing guide to the best practices of App Store icon design and even offers a free template.

 faberNovel‘s Baptiste Benezet explained to ReadWriteWeb the impact app size had on sales for his iPhone app:

 Once the RATP application download was reduced below 10Mb, the company saw its largest sales peak ever as users were able to access the service via their 3G networks (rather than via the web-based App store).

 You probably leverage Twitter for other marketing campaigns, so why not use it to promote an app as well?
 Lots of companies have had wild success using Twitter to promote a mobile app.
-Rovio Mobile, developers of the Angry Birds game, has 19,000 followers.
+Rovio Mobile, developers of the Angry Birds series, currently has more than 50,000 followers.